echosaber/HealthCheckUtility/README.md

 - **Below data is pulled from the JSS Summary**
 - Web App Directory, Java Vendor, Database size and large SQL Tables
 - Password Strength, Clustering and Activation Code Expiration
-- Change Managment Info, Tomcat Info, Log Flushign Settings and Login/Logout Hook Info
+- Change Management Info, Tomcat Info, Log Flushing Settings and Login/Logout Hook Info
 - **Below data is pulled from the JSS API**
 - GETs Activation code to be displayed in the interface
-- GETs the computer checkin frequency and ensures it is not too high for the enviornment size
+- GETs the computer Check-In frequency and ensures it is not too high for the environment size
 - GETs LDAP Server Information to Display
 - GETs GSX and Managed Preference profile information and checks if it is being used
 - GETs Computer, Mobile and User group information and warns of high criteria count or nested smart groups